 Below please find a table outlining a discounted cash flow forecast for ADI, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Analog Devices Inc ranked in the 40th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 12.67%.
+To summarize, we found that Analog Devices Inc ranked in the 34th percentile in terms of potential gain offered.
+We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
 In terms of the factors that were most noteworthy in this DCF analysis for ADI, they are:

 Terminal Growth Rate in Free Cash Flow

 For other companies in the Technology that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as ADI, try EVOL, ALRM, MEI, NOVT, and RMNI.